brateboi/discord-bratebot/README.md

 A simple discord bot written with Node.js and Discord API

 ## Description
 This discord bot can play music in voice channels.
-Users can play songs with youtube links or can add songs through the queue interface in the browser.
+Users can play songs with youtube links or search youtube using a query.
+Using Google's TTS API, the bot can also read written text.

 It uses Discord.js, FFMPEG and ytdl to play youtube videos

 ## Installation